 Session Cookies: We use session cookies for technical purposes such as to enable better navigation through our site.
 These cookies let our server know that you are continuing a visit to our site.
 The OMB Memo 10-22 Guidance defines our use of session cookies as "Usage Tier 1-Single Session."
 The Guidance states, "This tier encompasses any use of single session web measurement and customization technologies."

-- A Google Analytics (a third-party analytics provider) persistent cookie remains on your computer between visits to ED.gov for six months.
+- A Google's Universal Analytics (a third-party analytics provider) persistent cookie remains on your computer between visits to ED.gov for six months.
 Knowing if a user visited ED.gov within the past six months tells us the difference between visitors and "unique visitors" or those who visit our website more than once during this time period).
 This is an industry standard and provides high-level information on the breadth of traffic to and content usage of our given digital services.
 It is a powerful, invaluable metric because it's the only measure that accurately calculates how many individual users visited ED.gov website in a given time.
 Combined with total visits, it tells a more comprehensive story about ED.gov users and their visit patterns.

 The OMB Memo 10-22 Guidance defines our use of persistent cookies as "Usage Tier 2-Multi-session without Personally Identifiable Information (PII)."
 The Guidance states, "This tier encompasses any use of multi-session Web measurement and customization technologies when no PII is collected."